Gaggia Classic Pro Review. Still The Best in 2022?

 The new professional steam wand.

-Yes, I know I’m going on about it ;-), but one of the reasons I think this model is better than previous versions – is it comes factory fitted with a proper, professional steam wand.
+Yes, I understand I’m going on about it ;-), but one of the reasons I think this model is better than previous versions – is it comes factory fitted with a proper, professional steam wand.

 Home Baristas need full control over the steam, for making a wide range of different drinks, not just the thick cappuccino foam that a Panarello will provide.